MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PSItem.md

 ```

 In this example, the **FilterScript** checks to see if the current object is
-even, filters out any odd values, and returns only `2` from the original list.
+even, filtering out any odd values, and returns only `2` from the original
+list.

 ## ForEach and Where methods